LeoJuguet/report-internship2024/report.typ

-So we finally move to a more simpler algorithm that can only prove the initialization of arrays if we initialize from border to the center, this initialization is a form of array partitionning but with a fixed number of partition at 3.
+So we finally move to a more simpler algorithm that can only prove the initialization of arrays if we initialize from border of the array to the center.
 In pratices, this is the case in a majority of cases that jasmin deal.

-== 3 Segments <3-array-segs>
+This initialization is a form of array partitionning but with a fixed number of partition at 3.

 === Representation